Dog & Cat Teeth Cleaning in Countryside

 - Surgical extractions – the removal of loose, broken, and/or rotting teeth

-How Do I Know If My Pet Needs Dental Care?
+How Do I Know If My Dog or Cat Needs a Teeth Cleaning?

 Bad breath is not the only indicator of an oral health problem.
 There are other symptoms and behaviors you might observe in your pet if their mouth is causing them discomfort: